eclipse-ee4j/glassfish-hk2/docs/custom-resolver-example.md

 That is it for the implementation of our custom injection resolver!
 Every time the HttpEventReceiver class is instantiated its receiveRequest method will be called with the values from the current HttpRequest.
 The custom injection resolver was used to find the proper values in the HttpRequest and to convert them to the proper types.
-The logger would come from the default JSR-330 resolver, since it is not annotated with the HttpParameter annotation.
+The logger would come from the default Jakarta DI resolver, since it is not annotated with the HttpParameter annotation.

 ### The RequestScope Context